Biquinhas

 Biquinhas is a municipality in the north of the Brazilian state of Minas Gerais.
 As of 2020, the population was 2,498 in a total area of 457 square kilometers.
 It became a municipality in 1962.

-Location
+Geography

 Biquinhas belongs to the statistical micro-region of Três Marias.
 It is located at an elevation of 629 meters between the Indaiá River and the reservoir of Três Marias.
 Neighboring municipalities are: